Robinlovelace/odjitter/README.md

 sampling, sampling nodes on transport networks and simulating origin and destination points in polygons representing building.
-Building on the established practice of jittering in data visualisation (**ref?**), we label this group of techniques ‘origin-destination jittering.’
+Building on the established practice of jittering in data visualisation (**ref?**), we label this group of techniques ‘origin-destination jittering’.

 We found that OD jittering led to substantially more dense and realistic route networks.